Examples in the entropy theory of countable group actions: Special classes of actions

 \begin{proof}[Remarks on the proof] The paper \cite{kerr-li-comb-ind} shows that if the topological sofic entropy of $\G \cc^T X$ is positive (with respect to some sofic approximation) then the action is {\bf Li-Yorke chaotic}.
 This condition means there is an uncountable subset $Z \subset X$ such that every non-diagonal pair $(x,y) \in Z\times Z$ satisfies

-It follows that distal actions have zero topological sofic entropy.
+It follows that distal actions have non-positive topological sofic entropy.

-The paper \cite{alpeev-pinsker} defines the {\bf Pinsker factor with respect to Rokhlin entropy} of $\G \cc^T (X,\mu)$ to be the unique maximal sigma-sub-algebra of $\cB_X$ such that the corresponding factor system has zero Rokhlin entropy.
-Then it is proven that the action is weakly mixing relative to its Pinsker factor.
-Because measure distal systems are not weakly mixing with respect to any proper factor, it follows that they have zero Rokhlin entropy. \end{proof} The special case of topological $\Z$-actions was handled earlier by Keynes \cite{MR0274710}.
+\end{proof} The special case of topological $\Z$-actions was handled earlier by Keynes \cite{MR0274710}.
 Recall that naive entropy is an upper bound for sofic entropy.
 This motivates: \begin{question} Do distal actions have zero topological naive entropy?
 The measure version of this question is also open. \end{question} Partial progress has been made by Peter Burton:

-\begin{thm}\cite{burton-naive} If $\Ga$ contains an infinite cyclic subgroup then every distal action has zero topological naive entropy (and therefore non-positive topological sofic entropy). \end{thm}
+\begin{thm}\cite{MR3649602} If $\Ga$ contains an infinite cyclic subgroup then every distal action has zero topological naive entropy (and therefore non-positive topological sofic entropy). \end{thm}